AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 Functions only used in specifications is a rather common occurrence when writing contracts for functional correctness.
 For example, expression functions used to simplify or factor out common patterns in contracts can usually be marked as ghost.

 But ghost functions can do more than improve readability.
-In real world programs, it is often the case that, because of abstraction, some information necessary for functional specification is not accessible in the package’s specification.
+In real world programs, it is often the case that, because of abstraction, some information necessary for functional specification is not accessible in the package's specification.

 Making this information available to users of the packages is generally out of the question as it would break the abstraction principle.
 Ghost functions come in handy here as they provide a way to give access to information that will not be available to normal client code.